caiyih/bakaos/README.md

 Please note that the log level is hard coded at compile time.
 But you don't have to worry as `run` command will rebuild the kernel with the specified log level.

-There are 5 log levels in total:
+There are 6 log levels in total:
 - `ERROR`
 - `WARN`
 - `INFO`
 - `DEBUG`
 - `TRACE`
+- `OFF`

 Level `ERROR` is the highest level, and `TRACE` is the lowest level.

 The default log level is `INFO`.

+Please note that `OFF` will disable all logging from the `log` crate, but the kernel may still print some messages to the console.
+But that should not be a thing to worry about.

 ### `crates`